Muravey-class patrol boat

-The Muravey-class is the NATO reporting name for a class of hydrofoil patrol boats built for the Soviet Navy between 1983 and 1989.
+The Muravey class is the NATO reporting name for a class of hydrofoil patrol boats built for the Soviet Navy.

 The Soviet designation was Project 133 Antares.

 Design

-The boats were designed as patrol vessels and were built in Feodosiya for the Black Sea Fleet.
+The ships were designed as coast guard patrol vessels and were built in the More Shipyard in Feodosiya for the Black Sea Fleet.
 They are powered by gas turbines in contrast to diesel engines used for most other Soviet fast attack craft to achieve higher speeds.